OnArrow/recite_word/Lesson/13/Lesson130.md

 ```

 ```
-Was your pencil shape or blunt?
+Was your pencil sharp or blunt?

 It can't have been sharp.
 It must have been blunt
 ```